ResNet After All? Neural ODEs and Their Numerical Solution: Conclusion

-The majority of our contributions are theoretical insights into the relatively recent deep learning paradigm of Neural ODEs.
-We hope and expect that this better understanding will improve the robustness and interpretability of Neural ODE models.
-As such, the impact of this work will depend on the usage of such models.
-We anticipate a positive impact for applications where the robustness and interpretability of model predictions are crucial, e.g., in medical applications or autonomous vehicles.
-However, we must also consider malicious applications, e.g., in surveillance and autonomous weapons.
-As the responsible engineers, it is our duty to advocate beneficial applications, e.g., by educating and supporting policy makers or refusing cooperation if a malicious application is suspected.

-As a concrete result of the theoretical insights, we have suggested an algorithm that aims to reduce computational load.
-As a positive consequence, we expect a reduction of energy consumption as this not only minimizes the computational load \emph{per trained network}, but hopefully eliminates the necessity for grid search over optimal step size.

-\section{Acknowledgments}
+\subsubsection{Acknowledgments}

-The authors thank Andreas Look, Kenichi Nakazato and Sho Sonoda for helpful discussions.
-PH is grateful for financial support by the Ministry of Science, Research and Arts of the State of Baden-Württemberg, and the European Research Council (ERC StG Action 757275 / PANAMA).
+The authors thank Andreas Look, Nicholas Kr\"{a}mer, Kenichi Nakazato and Sho Sonoda for helpful discussions.
+PH gratefully acknowledges financial support by the German Federal Ministry of Education and Research (BMBF) through Project ADIMEM (FKZ 01IS18052B); the European Research Council through ERC StG Action 757275 / PANAMA; the DFG Cluster of Excellence “Machine Learning - New Perspectives for Science”, EXC 2064/1, project number 390727645; the German Federal Ministry of Education and Research (BMBF) through the T\"{u}bingen AI Center (FKZ: 01IS18039A); and funds from the Ministry of Science, Research and Arts of the State of Baden-W\"{u}rttemberg.